beluchin/deepequals/README.md

           }));
   ```

-* it also natively supports:
+* it also natively supports (including all subinterfaces and -classes):
   * `Optional`: deep compares the contained objects recursively when appropriate.
   * `Map`: maps must contain the same keys.
 Values are deep compared.
   * `Set`: must contain the same elements as indicated by `equals` and `hashCode`.
 No deep comparison takes place.
-  * `List`, arrays, `Collection`, and `Iterable`: deep compares the elements.
+  * arrays and `Iterable`: deep compares the elements.
 Choice of strict or lenient ordering.

 * supports overriding the way types/properties are compared.
 * by default is expects all types involved to be data-carrying objects exclusively i.e. all methods on the objects in the tree both take no args and return something.
 This restriction can be relaxed, though: